The TILA-RESPA Integrated Disclosure rule is now in effect.

-On October 3, 2015, the Consumer Financial Protection Bureau’s mortgage disclosure rule – enacted to make it easier for consumers to shop for mortgages and protect them from costly surprises at their closing by integrating consumer disclosures – goes into effect.
-Stewart is approaching the preparation for the disclosures rule and other regulations as an opportunity to discover new ways to provide better transparency and service to all parties involved in the real estate transaction.
-Use this site, and us, as a resource to help ensure you’re prepared for the coming changes.
+On October 3, 2015, the Consumer Financial Protection Bureau’s mortgage disclosure rule – enacted to make it easier for consumers to shop for mortgages and protect them from costly surprises at their closing by integrating consumer disclosures – went into effect.
+We’re taking the changes brought about by the rule as an opportunity to provide better transparency and service to all parties involved in the real estate transaction.
+We invite you to use this site, and us, as a resource to help you as the real estate and mortgage industries adjust to the new changes.

 Real Estate Agents